jahuty/jahuty-php/README.md

 $render2 = $jahuty->snippets->render(YOUR_SNIPPET_ID);
 ```

-The in-memory cache only persists for the duration of the original request.
+The in-memory cache only persists for the duration of the original request, however.
 At the end of the request's lifecycle, the cache will be discarded.
 To store renders across requests, you need a persistent cache.

 ### Caching persistently

 A persistent cache allows renders to be cached across multiple requests.
-This reduces the number of synchronous network requests to Jahuty's API, and thereby increases your application's average response time.
+This reduces the number of synchronous network requests to Jahuty's API and your application's average response time.

 To configure Jahuty to use your persistent cache, pass a [PSR-16](https://www.php-fig.org/psr/psr-16/) `CacheInterface` implementation to the client via the `cache` configuration option: